lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 .. note:: Note that the active learning features require a minimum
     Lightly Worker of version 2.2.
-You can check your installed version of the Lightly Worker by running the :ref:`ref-docker-setup-sanity-check`.
+You can check your installed version of the Lightly Worker by running the :ref:`docker-setup-sanity-check`.

 Prerequisites
 --------------